ickb/proposal/README.md

 As seen in [NervosDAO RFC Calculation section](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation) the actual withdrawn CKB amount depends on the deposit block and on the withdrawal request block.

-While the proposed protocol proceed by un-wrapping iCKB transactions into base NervosDAO transactions:
+The proposed protocol instead proceed by un-wrapping iCKB transactions into base NervosDAO transactions:

 1. With the first transaction the user sends to the protocol the equivalent amount of iCKB and chooses the specific deposits to withdraw from, while the protocol in turn requests to NervosDAO the withdrawal of these specific deposits, assigns them to the user and burns the received iCKB.
 2. With the second transaction the user withdraws the equivalent CKB amount.
 Same constraints as with the second NervosDAO transaction.